robertzk/rfinance17/README.md

 ## Project details

+(Copy pasted from another repo so slightly incorrect.)

 This repository gives a full example of how to use Syberia for a simple structured supervised learning project.
 It consists of the following files: